devCrowd-Team/fluent-cqrs/README.md

       public void Handle(SuperDuperCommand command)
       {
-        _aggregates.Provide<[AnAggregateYouLike]>.With(command.AggregateId)
+        _aggregates
+          .Provide<[AnAggregateYouLike]>
+          .With(command.AggregateId)
           .Do(yourAggregate => yourAggregate.DoSomethingWith(command.Data))
           .FinallySaveIt()
           .AndPublishTheNewState();
       }
     }

-Uhhh... this is a complete Handling of a Domain Command.
+Uhhh... this is the *complete handling* of a Domain Command.

 ---

-Ok, but what should I do to **publish** the new state, aka **Domain Events**?
+Ok, but what do I have to do to **publish** the new state, aka **Domain Events**?

 This is simple.
 You assign a `Action<IEnumerable<IAmAnEventMessage>>` to the `aggregates.PublishNewState` property and consume the published events in this method.
-Take a look
+For example:

     var _aggregates = new Aggregates(yourExtremeGoodEventStoreInstance);

     _aggregates.PublishNewState = yourCoolEventHandler.RecieveEvents;

-All right...
-Now your cool event handler gets all changes of an aggregate.
+now your cool event handler receives all changes of an aggregate.